 Solar photovoltaic (PV) technologies convert the sun’s radiation to an electrical current that can be used to power a home or business, especially here in Maine.
 For Maine customers that are connected to the electrical grid, these systems will push excess power onto the grid for which the owner receives a credit, under net-metering arrangements.

 For homes without grid power or those looking to have a more secure power supply, solar PV systems are connected to solar batteries that store excess electricity, called solar energy storage or "standalone" systems.
 The electricity generated by a solar PV system can power lighting, household appliances, mini-split heat pumps, electric vehicles, and countless other electrical consumers.

 Grid-tied solar electric systems utilize PV modules and inverters to deliver clean electricity.
 These systems first provide electricity to the electrical loads in the home or business.
 If the solar PV system generates more electricity than is being consumed, the excess is delivered to the electricity grid.
-The utility measures the amount of electricity that the PV system delivers to the grid and provides a credit to the owner’s utility bill.
+The utility measures the amount of electricity that the PV system delivers to the grid and provides a credit to the owner’s utility bill through net-metering.
 In Maine, we have 12 months to use this excess electricity.
 Owners are not compensated for any surplus electricity that is generated during the 12-month cycle.

-Grid-tied PV systems avoid the need for batteries, which create additional expense and maintenance.
+Grid-tied PV systems avoid the need for solar batteries, which create additional expense and maintenance.
 The tradeoff with a grid-tied system is that there is no stored energy in the home – at night, on a cloudy day, or during times of high use, electricity is purchased from the grid.

 Battery storage can be incorporated with a grid-tied system to provide electricity when there is a power outage or to best utilize time-of-use electricity rates.